3.5. Constants, Enumerations, Global variables

 barB

-If not specified, enumeration inherit module publicity (i.e. in public modules enumerations are public, and in private modules enumerations are private).
+If not specified, enumerations inherit module publicity (i.e. in public modules enumerations are public, and in private modules enumerations are private).

 An enum name itself is a strong type, and all enum values are of this type.
-An enum value can be addressed as ‘enum name’ followed by exact enumeration
+An enum value is addressed as the enum name followed by a dot and the value name, e.g. Numbers.one

 An enum value can be converted to an integer type with an explicit cast